 Your pet must not lick or chew at their stitches or surgery site, as it may interfere with the healing process.
 We may suggest the use of an Elizabeth collar to prevent licking, and we also have a product that discourages licking with a bitter taste.

-We recommend checking your pet's wound twice a day.
-It should appear clean and dry, with minimal swelling and redness.
-Please contact the clinic if you notice excessive swelling, redness, or discharge.
+We advise checking your pet's wound twice a day to make sure it is clean and dry with minimal swelling and redness.
+If you notice excessive swelling, redness or discharge, please contact the clinic immediately.

 Please contact or call us (03) 9899 9518 if you would like further information about our desexing options for your pet near Doncaster.